shieldgenerator7/CreatureCombat/CreatureCombatWyl_DesignRules.md

     -   Slow – other abilities can interrupt it.
 Used for giant massive game changing abilities.
     -   Super slow – rare, used for effects that need to go after slow abilities, like resolving the battle.

+## Mutations

+Each creature is unique, even among its species, bc its stats will be slightly different.

+Common (almost every card):

+-   Plus or minus in an existing terrain mod
+-   Alternate ability

+Uncommon (about 30%):

+-   Plus or minus in bonus power
+-   Alternate ability trigger
+-   Alternate ability requirement
+-   Plus or minus ability cost

+Rare (1 in each pack):

+-   Plus or minus rest cost
+-   Plus or minus ability effect value
+-   Rare ability

+Very Rare (1 in every 10 packs):

+-   Additional terrain mod
+-   Missing terrain mod
+-   Additional ability trigger
+-   Missing ability trigger

 ## Landmark

 Landmarks typically have 3 terrains.